 However, most countries do not want to find themselves having to pick sides and, thereby, becoming vassal States.
 This is especially true of the European Union in general and its component parts in particular.
 Of course, Europeans have a major interest in preserving freedom of navigation in the area now known as the Indo-Pacific, and they unreservedly contribute to this.
 They attach great importance to deepening their relations of all kinds with India, Japan and South Korea.
-Naturally, the European Union's member States feel culturally and, therefore, politically much closer to the United States than to China.
-Europeans cannot show themselves to be "equidistant" and they say it.
+Naturally, the Europeans cannot show themselves to be "equidistant" and they say it.
 And yet, their interests with regard to Asia in general and China in particular do not exactly coincide with those of the United States-far from it.
 They could not accept an imposed transformation-pitched as preventive-of the Atlantic Alliance into a de facto American organization aimed against China.
-Their main immediate security interests have more to do with their neighbors' instability.
+Their main immediate security interest have more to do with their neighbors' instability.

 It would make good economic, political and geostrategic sense for Europeans to collectively structure their ties to their southern neighbors, the Middle East, Africa and, naturally, Eastern Europe, including-and I stress this point-Russia.
-All of us should focus our efforts mainly on relationships with our neighbors to boost the chances of harmonious economic and social codevelopment while giving ourselves the most autonomous means possible to build the collective security of this vast region, whose peoples are destined by history and geography to live together.
+All of us should focus our efforts mainly on relationships with our neighbors to boost the chances of harmonious economic and social co-development while giving ourselves the most autonomous means possible to build the collective security of this vast region, whose peoples are destined by history and geography to live together.